atrotter0/beep-boop/README.md

   * Example output: Beep!
 * Program only allows numbers to be input, and displays message to user if input is not a number.
   * Example input: Todd
-  * Example output: BEEP!
-BOOP!
-Only numbers are allowed.
-Please enter a number.
+  * Example output: Please enter valid input.
+Numbers should be greater than 0 and include no special characters.
 * Program does not accept negative numbers.
   * Example input: -2
-  * Example output: BEEP!
-BOOP!
-Only positive numbers are allowed.
-Please enter valid input.
+  * Example output: Please enter valid input.
+Numbers should be greater than 0 and include no special characters.
 * Program does not accept special characters.
   * Example input: 1.23.4^%&
-  * Example output: BEEP!
-BOOP!
-Only numbers are allowed.
-Please enter valid input.
+  * Example output: Please enter valid input.
+Numbers should be greater than 0 and include no special characters.

 ## Setup/Contribution Requirements